kneron/document_center/docs/toolchain/manual_3_onnx.md

 ### 3.4.1.
 What if the E2E simulator results from the original model and the optimized onnx mismatch?

 Please double check if the final layers are cut due to unsupported by NPU.
-If so, please add the deleted operator as part of the E2E simulater post process and test again.
+If so, please add the deleted operator as part of the E2E simulator post process and test again.
 Otherwise, please search on forum <https://www.kneron.com/forum/categories/ai-model-migration>.
 You can also contact us through the forum if no match issue found.
 The technical support would reply directly to your post.

 ### 3.4.2 What if I get "RuntimeError: Inferred shape and existing shape differ in rank: (0) vs (3)'?